dabapps/django-rest-framework-serialization-spec/HOWTO.md

     ]
 ```

-Plugins have access to the following instance variables:
+Plugins have access to the following instance variables which may be helpful:
 * `self.key` if they need to know their key in the `serialization_spec`
 * `self.request_user`